Food Vocabulary in Moroccan Darija

 L-menu, afak. الـمنيو، أفاك.

-I'll have this.
+I’ll take this.

 Ghadi nakhod hadi. غادي ناخد هادي.